 A resume objective is a great idea for substitute teachers who don’t have much experience.
 It’s a great way to showcase a few sentences about your most relevant skills, like four years of customer service experience and maintaining 97% positive satisfaction scores.

-A hobbies & interests section can be a great way to display additional skills if you’re struggling to fill up a full one-page resume.
+A hobbies and interests section can be a great way to display additional skills if you’re struggling to fill up a full one-page resume.
 For instance, if you were a member of your college’s improv club, it would show applicable abilities to come up with quick solutions as a teacher.

 When classroom safety and helping students achieve high grades is a must, schools will want to see a full one-page resume of relevant information to decide you’re the right fit.
-If you’re struggling, focusing on educational experience, hobbies & interests, or including a resume objective can all help fill up more space.
+If you’re struggling, focusing on educational experience, hobbies and interests, or including a resume objective can all help fill up more space.